Here’s a sample resume we recently produced for a Banking Sales Officer in Singapore.

 - Since you are looking at getting a sales position in a bank, the first place you should look for job vacancies is banks and other financial institutions in Singapore.
 Check out this list of major banks in Singapore.

 - Sign up for an account and create an impressive profile on eFinancial Careers Singapore, a job portal in Singapore that is exclusively designed for financial professionals.
-From their website, it provides job seekers an “access to career-changing roles from across the industry from leading brands to niche boutiques.”
+According to their website, they provide job seekers an “access to career-changing roles from across the industry from leading brands to niche boutiques.”

 Job Hunting Tips from our Resident Headhunter